clarkechong/decision-tree-classifier-project/ideas.md

 - function that detects common nodes in trees used to simplify the tree then count the nodes in the simplified tree and compare to other tree variations
+    - how?:
+    for every node in the tree, check for condition that all the final nodes from that node are the same if so, it can be simplified directly to that node
+    - have a modify node function that can alter the path following a certain node
+    - function that returns a list (vector) of the values of all the final nodes (i.e. the "not a feature" node)

 - function to swap the order of the variables (and hence create new tree variations to see which has less nodes after simplification)
     - how to implement this?: